BedrosovaYulia/Bitrix24CloudFormation/Readme.md

 2) Verify that the Cloud Formation stack has completed using: aws cloudformation describe-stacks --stack-name CodeDeployB24Stack --query "Stacks[0].StackStatus" --output text

-3) After installation passvord for root and bitrix will be: bx24thebest
+3) After installation password for root and bitrix will be: bx24thebest